vechain/grant-program/applications/thisismagma.md

 Back End:
 - NestJS (NodeJS)
-- we don't share publicy our infrastructure specs, upon requesrt we are happy to share this with the grant commitee privately
+- We don't share publicy our infrastructure specs, upon request we are happy to share this with the grant commitee privately
 - PoC/MVP or other relevant prior work or research on the topic

 https://app-preprod.mymagma.com